 Want a place your kid’s imagination can truly run wild?
-Take them to one of these fun themed restaurants where they can be emerged in a different world, from a modern version of Willy Wonka’s Factory to an aviation adventure.
-Sure, we know these spots can be a bit over the top, but embrace it.
+Take them to one of these fun themed restaurants where they can be immersed in a different world, from a modern version of Willy Wonka’s Factory to an aviation adventure.
+Sure, we know these spots can sometimes be sensory overload, but embrace it.
 Who says you have to be serious all the time, anyway?

 American Girl Cafe

 If your child is permanently with doll in-tow, their mind will be blown by this cute little cafe inside the mega downtown flagship of American Girl Place.
 Dolls have their own “treat seats” complete with place setting and bright centerpieces.
 Every meal starts with welcome cinnamon buns and there are great choices for the kids — like tic-tac-toe pizza and grilled ham and cheese sticks—and yummy entrees like strawberry spinach salads — for the parents.
 Kids even get to take home a momento.
 This spot is incredibly popular with out-of-towners.
 Book a few months in advance if you are looking for a weekend or take advantage of less crowded weekday times.